radiogalaxyzoo/atlas-xid/index.md

 M.A.
 Alger, J.K.
 Banfield, C.S.
 Ong, O.I.
 Wong, L.Rudnick, R.P.
 Norris

-_submitted to Monthly Notices of the Royal Astronomical Society_
+_submitted to Monthly Notices of the Royal Astronomical Society: day-month-year_

+### Abstract
 We consider the problem of determining the infrared host galaxies of radio emissions detected in wide-area radio surveys.
 We propose a method for reducing the cross identification task to binary classification, a standard machine learning task.
 Binary classification is well under- stood and well supported by machine learning software.
-We test our methods on the radio sources detected in the 1.4 GHz Australian Telescope Large Area Survey (ATLAS) observa- tions of the Chandra Deep Field - South (CDFS) and the ESO Large Area ISO Survey - South 1 (ELAIS-S1) fields, and cross identify them with Spitzer Wide-area Infrared Extragalactic survey (SWIRE).
+We test our methods on the radio sources detected in the 1.4 GHz Australia Telescope Large Area Survey (ATLAS) observa- tions of the Chandra Deep Field - South (CDFS) and the ESO Large Area ISO Survey - South 1 (ELAIS-S1) fields, and cross identify them with Spitzer Wide-area Infrared Extragalactic survey (SWIRE).
 We compared two categories of labels: expert cross-identifications of CDFS